mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

                         n |                            | 1
 NewRemote(identifiers) ---+--->[Remote] --.Resolve()---+
 ~~~~~~~
-{: #fig-remote-lc title="Recursive resolution of Remotes"}
+{: #fig-remote title="Recursive resolution of Remotes"}

-Information about the local endpoint is also necessary to establish
+Information about the local endpoint is also necessary to establish an
-communication.
+Association, whether explicitly or implicitly through the creation of a
+Carrier or Listener.
 This is passed in the form of a Local (see {{local}}).
 A
-Local is created with a NewLocal() call, which takes a Configuration (including
+Local is created with a NewLocal() call, which takes a Configuration
-certificates to present and secret keys associated with them) and identifying
+(including certificates to present and secret keys associated with them) and
-information (interface(s) and port(s) to use).
+identifying information (interface(s) and port(s) to use).

 # Implementation Considerations